Ikigai

 What you’re good at

 I had a long career as a professional Software Developer.
-What I did best, however, was to get the most out a piece of code.
+What I did best, though, was to get the most out a piece of code.
 Let’s achieve the same thing with half the amount of code.
 Let’s get the same result, but with half the computation time.
 Let’s make this interface less confusing, but also more flexible.

 This is the approach I bring to retro gaming devices.
 How can we improve performance, whilst also giving flexibility to the user?
-How can we provide the best set-up out of the box, whilst also giving the user the freedom to tinker?
+How can we supply the best set-up out of the box, whilst also giving the user the freedom to tinker?

 What the world needs